 A residential treatment program is just as the name implies.
 These facilities resemble residences, usually set outside of medical surroundings, and more likely to be situated in a more isolated area, providing ample space and opportunity for residents to call it home for several months.
 Many residential treatment programs are fully licensed to perform medical detox just as an inpatient program is.
 Although there are many different levels of care offered by residential treatment programs, the biggest difference is that these programs act as actual residences, typically beginning with sixty day stays.

 Residential treatment programs also tend to be more thoroughly intensive, as the treatment offered has several benefits for each person in residence.
-Some of these benefits include: A comfortable setting.
+Some of these benefits include:

 People are always more responsive when they are comfortable.
 In a drug treatment program, no one wants to feel like they are in a “facility,” especially if they will be there for an extended period of time.
 Having the comfort of a home environment allows each individual the opportunity to spend time working on their recovery, building supportive relationships, and to do so without the sense of being in a controlled setting.

-In residential treatment environment, everyone receives individualized attention, which focuses on the whole person—body, mind, and spirit.
+In a residential treatment environment, everyone receives individualized attention, which focuses on the whole person—body, mind, and spirit.
 Often, there is little time to focus on the whole person in an inpatient program.
 Longer time in treatment allows the individuals, clinicians, and therapists to more closely examine any underlying issues that may have contributed to or exacerbated addiction, and to begin the process of healing individual aspects of the whole person.

 The longer an individual remains in a treatment setting, the easier it becomes to learn and practice the skills required to maintain recovery once treatment is completed.
 Anyone can take a crash course on the bullet points of staying sober outside of treatment, but that doesn’t often dominate thoughts and behavior when someone in recovery is confronted with the relapse triggers, stress, and disappointments that are all a part of regular life.
 Residential treatment not only allows more time to learn the skills for staying sober but also coping skills, communication skills, healthy lifestyle guidance, and even resume building and interview skills.

 Often, treatment programs do not explicitly differentiate between inpatient and residential, and many programs offer both.
-In these circumstances, there may be a separate fee for each, meaning an individual can enter the program as inpatient for a set period of time, then continue on to a level of residential care for an additional cost.
+In these circumstances, there may be a separate fee for each, meaning an individual can enter the program as an inpatient for a set period of time, then continue on to a level of residential care for an additional cost.

 The levels of residential care can include: